WTUS82 KMHX 280253

 This product covers Eastern North Carolina

-**DISTURBANCE MOVING AWAY FROM THE NORTH CAROLINA COAST**
+**MARIA CONTINUES TO MOVE AWAY FROM THE COAST OF NORTH CAROLINA**

 * CHANGES TO WATCHES AND WARNINGS: